nhatquang-ho/bibliomaison/README.md

 # bibliomaison
 Visit our website: http://bibliomaison.free.fr/

-This is a personal project, just for a first experience with PHP
+This is a personal project, just for a first experience with PHP : Online personal library for stocking books information

 # Build with
 * PHP - v5.6